dan-wells/kiss-aligner/README.md

 redo previous work, then pass the `--stage` argument to `run.sh` specifying where you want to pick up from.

-Check `run.sh --help` to see all available options.
+Check `run.sh --help` to see all available options, including setting the number of parallel threads to run and configuring on-the-fly audio conversion using Kaldi extended filenames.

 **Note:** Not all utterances may be successfully aligned!
 In that case, there will simply be missing CTM files in the final output.
 You can find warnings